iPlumb3r/KeQuarks/Features/LinkReification_EN.md

 However, in many cases, we would like to avoid this type of question and make sure that relationships can "evolve" (i.e. to be able to model them simply at the beginning, and then to be able to say things about them later on if the need arises).

-=> However, this is IMPOSSIBLE in OWL, because in order to do so, you have to break the initial modeling!!
+=> However, this is IMPOSSIBLE in OWL, because in order to do so, you have to break the initial modeling !!

 Use case
 -